qooxdoo/qooxdoo/documentation/manual/source/pages/low_level/storage.rst

 Simple example
 --------------
-Here is a simple example which is a counter how often you have visited the side.
+Here is a simple example: a counter that keeps track of how often you visited the page.

 ::

   // get the local storage object var storage = qx.bom.Storage.getLocal();
-  // load the number and parse it var number = parseInt(storage.getItem("my-number-name") || 0);
+  // load the number and parse it var number = parseInt(storage.getItem("my-number-name"), 10) || 0;
-  // increase the number by 1
+  // increment the number by one number++;
-  number++;
   // write back the number
   storage.setItem("my-number-name", number);